openode-io/openode-www/public/documentation/introduction/index.md

 any need to manage servers and extensive devops complexities.
 - No server/Docker/Kubernetes knowledge required.
 We have an **automatic build template system** which will automatically generate a Dockerfile for you.
 - **Simple pricing**, you pay the plan [price](/pricing) when your instance is up only.
 - Ideal for **side projects up to growing companies**.
-Our smallest plan start under $1 per month.
+Our smallest plan starts under $1 per month.
 - **Collaborate** with your peers on the same projects.